Petrelli/zhe/_pages/teaching.md

 Some Useful Links
 ======
 How to write perfect papers?
-Check the following links (talks from Prof. Baochun Li)
+Check the following links (talks from Prof. Baochun Li):
 * [Here](https://iqua.ece.toronto.edu/papers/writing-perfect-papers-2021.pdf) is the slides link.
 * [Here](https://www.youtube.com/watch?v=FxGo5hn8dTw) is the video link.